Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 However, increasing the number of positive points to four does not further improve the results (Fig.~\ref{fig:ablation_prompt_examples}c).
 In many cases, these additional points fall into semantically diverse subregions within the same bounding box, such as rooftops, shadows, or adjacent ground textures, which causes the frozen SAM to merge inconsistent cues.
 This leads to overextended or irregular masks that blur the intended semantic scope.
 Introducing negative points further degrades performance (Fig.~\ref{fig:ablation_prompt_examples}d).
 Unlike positive cues, which highlight coherent semantic areas, negative regions in aerial imagery are inherently heterogeneous, encompassing materials and textures such as vegetation, concrete, water, or asphalt.
 Such diversity prevents the LVLM from learning a stable placement strategy for negative prompts, and their inconsistent signals often conflict with positive cues.
 As a result, the generated masks become fragmented or distorted, reflecting the difficulty of defining uniform ``non-target'' semantics in high-resolution remote sensing scenes.

+Finally, the autonomous prompting strategy provides critical validation for our fixed template design.
+Despite the theoretical flexibility to optimize prompt configurations, this unconstrained approach yields results virtually indistinguishable from the ``Bbox Only'' baseline, as the model empirically converges to generating exclusively bounding boxes.
+We attribute this observed mode collapse to the exponential complexity of the search space: the simultaneous optimization of prompt combinations (types/counts) and spatial geometries (positions/sizes) substantially exacerbates the difficulty of both maintaining format validity and maximizing the IoU reward.
+Consequently, driven by pre-training priors that favor bounding box grounding, Qwen-2.5-VL abandons the exploration of complex yet necessary fine-grained point interactions, confirming that a structured prompt template functions as a vital inductive bias to ensure effective policy learning.

-This observed sensitivity reflects a deeper mechanism of the decoupled LVLM--SAM architecture.
+Collectively, these findings underscore a fundamental characteristic of the decoupled LVLM--SAM architecture.
 Since the segmenter is frozen, all semantic information must be conveyed through spatial prompts generated by the LVLM.
 Consequently, prompt configuration directly determines how effectively high-level textual semantics are translated into low-level spatial cues.
-When the generated prompts are semantically well aligned with the target regions, the interaction between the LVLM and the frozen SAM becomes more efficient, enabling SAM to produce coherent and complete regional masks.
-Conversely, misaligned or redundant prompts distort this semantic mapping, leading to either under-segmentation or overextension.
+As evidenced by our ablation, when prompts are semantically well-aligned and structurally constrained (e.g., one box with two points), the interaction becomes efficient, enabling SAM to produce coherent regional masks.
+Conversely, misaligned, redundant, or unconstrained prompts distort this mapping, leading to under-segmentation, overextension, or mode collapse.
 These results highlight that the effectiveness of decoupled prompting depends not only on the reasoning ability of the LVLM but also on how efficiently the prompt space encodes semantic intent.
 This interplay between language-driven semantics and frozen visual priors defines the core behavior of the Think2Seg-RS framework.